Nélson Marcos: Betis

 In late August 2008, Nélson joined Real Betis in Spain for €6 million, on a five-year deal.
-He quickly became a starter, as the Andalusia club was eventually relegated.
+He quickly became a starter, as the Andalusian club was eventually relegated.

-On 30 August 2010, Nélson was loaned to CA Osasuna, with the Navarrese having an option to make the move permanent at the season's end.
-Battling with Damià for first-choice status throughout the vast majority of the campaign, he netted on 20 December in a 4–0 away victory over Hércules CF, his first goal in over four years.
+On 30 August 2010, Nélson was loaned to Osasuna, with the Navarrese having an option to make the move permanent at the season's end.
+Battling with Damià for first-choice status throughout the vast majority of the campaign, he netted on 20 December in a 4–0 away victory over Hércules, his first goal in over four years.

-On 11 May 2011, in the last minute of the first half of a La Liga home fixture against Sevilla FC (3–2 home win), Nélson collided with opponent Lautaro Acosta, fracturing his left ankle in the outcome.
+On 11 May 2011, in the last minute of the first half of a La Liga home fixture against Sevilla (3–2 home win), Nélson collided with opponent Lautaro Acosta, fracturing his left ankle in the outcome.
 His injury was not as serious as initially expected though.

 Nélson spent the first part of 2011–12, with Betis again in the top division, recovering from his condition.
 On 4 December 2011, in one of his first bench appearances, he was caught on camera talking to his previous side Osasuna's assistant manager Alfredo, leading to rumours that he was filtering his team's lineup to the opposition, which was denied by both parties.

 On 11 February 2012, in his first match for the Verdiblancos upon his return, Nélson scored from long distance in the 90th minute of a 2–1 home defeat of Athletic Bilbao.

 Palermo

-On 28 January 2013, days after being released by Betis, Nélson moved to Italy's US Città di Palermo, agreeing to a contract until June 2015 and rejoining his former Benfica teammate Fabrizio Miccoli.
-He scored in his Serie A debut the following week, but his late backheel goal could not help prevent a 1–2 home loss to Atalanta BC.
+On 28 January 2013, days after being released by Betis, Nélson moved to Italy's Palermo, agreeing to a contract until June 2015 and rejoining his former Benfica teammate Fabrizio Miccoli.
+He scored on his Serie A debut the following week, but his late backheel goal could not help prevent a 1–2 home loss to Atalanta.

-Nélson returned to Spain and its top flight on 2 August 2013, signing with UD Almería in a season-long loan deal.
+Nélson returned to Spain and its top flight on 2 August 2013, signing with Almería in a season-long loan deal.
 He subsequently returned to Palermo, but was immediately deemed surplus to requirements and was not even called up for pre-season camp; his link was terminated by mutual consent in August 2014.

 Later career

-In September 2014, the free agent Nélson joined C.F.
-Os Belenenses.
+In September 2014, the free agent Nélson joined Belenenses.
 He made his competitive debut on 13 September, featuring as a right midfielder and playing 78 minutes of the 1–1 away draw against Sporting CP.

-Nélson returned to Spain on 29 July 2015, signing a one-year deal with AD Alcorcón.
-He retired aged 35, his last club having been Cypriot First Division's AEK Larnaca FC.
+Nélson returned to Spain on 29 July 2015, signing a one-year deal with Alcorcón.
+He retired aged 35, his last club having been Cypriot First Division's AEK Larnaca.